-La Liga is Spain’s top professional football division and one of the best in the world, pitting champion teams like Real Madrid and Barcelona against one another and involving some of the world’s biggest players.
+La Liga is Spain’s top professional football division and one of the best in the world, pitting champion teams like Real Madrid and Barcelona against one another and involving some of the sport’s biggest players.
 Now that the 2020/21 season is set to get underway, you won’t want to miss a minute of the action.
 Find out how to watch games live at home or streaming the matches to a mobile device using the options listed below.

 La Liga 2021 TV Preview